 Leopards in a spot

-There are legal and ethical issues related to how we deal with wild animals which venture into human-dominated landscapes
+There are legal and ethical issues related to how we deal with wild animals which venture into human-dominated landscapes.

 In a landmark decision in 2014 prohibiting the bull-taming sport, Jallikattu, the Supreme Court held that “animal has also honour and dignity which cannot be arbitrarily deprived of and its rights and privacy have to be respected and protected from unlawful attacks” (Animal Welfare Board of India v.
 A. Nagaraja).
 Unfortunately, in November, ignoring the very same rights accorded by the court, some residents of Mandawar village near Gurugram clubbed a leopard to death.
 A few days back, the Delhi Forest Department trapped a young leopard on the fringes of the Yamuna Biodiversity Park.
 They will most probably send it to Saharanpur.